|Back to Main Print This Page Email to a Friend|

 There are different types of casts.
 The presence of a few hyaline casts is normal.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your doctor about the meaning of your specific test results.

 What Abnormal Results Mean

 Abnormal results may include:

 - Fatty casts are seen in people who have lipids in urine, usually as a complication of nephrotic syndrome.

 - Granular casts are a sign of many types of kidney diseases.

-- Hyaline casts are usually caused by dehydration, exercise, or (water pills) diuretic medicines.
+- Hyaline casts are usually caused by dehydration.

-- Red blood cell casts are a sign of bleeding into the kidney.
+- Red blood cell casts mean there is a microscopic amount of bleeding from the kidney.
 They are seen in many kidney diseases.

-- Renal tubular epithelial cell casts reflect damage to cells in the kidney called tubule cells.
+- Renal tubular epithelial cell casts reflect damage to tubule cells in the kidney.
 These casts are seen in conditions such as renal tubular necrosis, viral disease (such as CMV nephritis), and kidney transplant rejection.

 - White blood cell (WBC) casts are more common with acute kidney infections.

 Your provider will tell you more about your results.